Psychology Of Premature Ejaculation In Men and Premature Orgasm In Women

 Over 60 percent, 510 women, responded to the mail survey.
 Out of those, 40 percent had experienced early orgasm at some point in their lives and 14 percent reported frequent premature orgasms.
 This 14 percent, says Carvalho, have cases that could require clinical attention.
 Strangely, there was no link discovered between premature orgasm and relationship satisfaction.

 Carvalho reported his findings in the journal Sexologies.
 He writes that at one extreme are women who have complete control over orgasm, and at the end is a group who find themselves with a lack of control over the timing of orgasm, which can lead to possible personal or relationship problems.
 One subject described her discomfort to the researchers in similar terms to that which a man would feel in the case of premature ejaculation.
 She reported that she finished very quickly, before her boyfriend got a chance to orgasm, and she finds the situation vexing.
 She stated "Once I orgasm, I find it impossible to continue.
 The vibes are not the same and he misses out, which gives me a bad feeling."

 Of course premature ejaculation is a problem, but a total inability to achieve orgasm is less common.
-In men the condition to which this state of affairs refers is known as delayed ejaculation.
-You can read more - so that you know more about this if you need advice and information.
+In men the condition is known as delayed ejaculation.
+This website shoule help you know more about this if you need advice and information.
 About 12% of men apepar to have this problem.
 And in 2010, a study of American women found that problems reaching orgasm is the most widespread sexual complaint, with 54 percent of 18- to 30-year-olds reporting this difficulty.